How to read a Nevada Gaming Commssion report?

 The Casino Win Percentage shows how much the casinos within a particular geographic area won from players.
 Slots, table games, sports betting are all covered in the report.
 For the EXACT definition, see the section below.

-Casino slot win percentages are reported by denomination, although multi-denomation games (like Dragon Link and many modern slots) are lumped together into one category.
+Casino slot win percentages are reported by denomination, although multi-denomation games (like Dragon Link and many modern slots) are lumped together into a single category.

 Demystifying Nevada Gaming Definitions